Indiana Democratic Party

-The Democratic Party of Indiana is the affiliate of the Democratic Party in the U.S. state of Indiana.
+The Indiana Democratic Party is the affiliate of the Democratic Party in the U.S. state of Indiana.
 The party's chair is Karen Tallian.

 The party has weak electoral power in the state.
 As of 2025 it holds no statewide offices and two of Indiana's nine congressional seats.
 Democrats have won Indiana at the presidential level five times since 1900: 1912, 1932, 1936, 1964 and 2008.

 History and important figures

 Statehood era

 The Indiana Democratic Party has its roots in the work of Jonathan Jennings, Democratic-Republican and first governor of the newly formed state of Indiana in 1816.
 Jennings pushed hard for statehood, and is attributed as an intellectual father of the Indiana Democratic Party.
 He pushed for a statewide school system and a stable state bank.